Here Are 5 Items That Should Be in Every Queer Guy’s Traveling Toiletry Kit

 We’re talking about a toiletry kit that is never not packed.
 One that makes packing for your upcoming business trip or long-awaited vacation that much easier.
 Just make it the last item you throw on top of your suitcase before that final zip-up.

 As for what goes inside your new attempt at pre-planning, the essentials (toothbrush and toothpaste, deodorant, travel-size lube) are obvious.
-But here are five other items that should be found in every gay man’s travel toiletry kit, each of which have been tried and tested by our dedicated Hornet staff.
+But here are five other items that should be found in every queer guy’s travel toiletry kit, each of which have been tried and tested by our dedicated Hornet staff.

 1. The Perfect Dopp Kit